 Poland can and should be Ukraine’s guide and supporter in this way.
 It is due to the fact that Polish companies also need new and growing sales markets.
 Also, by putting their trust in Ukraine, other European countries may later compensate for their losses resulting from the disruption in trade with Russia.
 Consumer appetite of Ukrainian people, in conjunction with the size (45 million inhabitants) of domestic market are a challenge, but also an opportunity that we cannot squander.
 That is why we need each other.

-- Bartosz Kramek, Chairman of the Open Dialog Foundation
+- Bartosz Kramek, Chairman of the Open Dialogue Foundation

 The text was published on the Forbes.pl online portal on 20 May 2015.